cortex-js/compute-engine/src/docs/reference-collections.md

 [&quot;**Repeat**&quot;, _expr_]{.signature}

-A infinite collection of the same element.
+An infinite collection of the same element.

 ```json example
 ["Repeat", 0]